rocky-linux/documentation/docs/guides/dns/private_dns_server_using_bind.md

 On a private network, particularly one for developing many systems, you can use your Rocky Linux workstation's */etc/hosts* file to map a name to an IP address.

 This will work for _your_ workstation, but not for any other machine on your network.
-To make things universally applied, the best method is to take some time out and create a local, private DNS server to handle this for all of your machines.
+The best method to make things universally applied is to take some time out and create a local, private DNS server to handle this for all your machines.

-If you were creating production-level public DNS servers and resolvers, this author recommends the more robust [PowerDNS](https://www.powerdns.com/) authoritative and recursive DNS, which is installable on Rocky Linux servers.
-However this document is for a local network that will not be exposing its DNS servers to the outside world.
+Suppose you were creating production-level public DNS servers and resolvers.
+In that case, this author recommends the more robust [PowerDNS](https://www.powerdns.com/) authoritative and recursive DNS, which is installable on Rocky Linux servers.
+However, this document is for a local network that will not expose its DNS servers to the outside world.
 That is why the author chose `bind` for this example.

 ### The DNS server components explained